eichol/Hacktober_KAPE_2022/README.md

 ## Links and Ressources

-All you need you will find here: https://github.com/AndrewRathbun/Awesome-KAPE However, for your convience I've listed the links I deem most interesting below:
+All you need, you will find here: https://github.com/AndrewRathbun/Awesome-KAPE However, for your convenience I've listed the links I deem most interesting below:

 ### Official